Spanish–Ottoman Wars: Spanish counter-offensive (1529–1541)

-On the Portuguese theater, the Ottomans became allies of Bahadur Shah's Gujarat Sultanate and Ahmad ibn Ibrahim al-Ghazi's Adal Sultanate with the main goal to continue the Mamluk Egypt–Portuguese conflicts and develop its naval and economic power on the recently conquered Suez Port.
-So, in 1538 an Ottoman-Egypt expeditionary force led by Hadım Suleiman Pasha was sent to Diu to help Guajarats and stablish Ottoman influence on Indian Ocean, but they were defeated by Portuguese India militia (although they conquered Ottoman Yemen at the return of the expedition).
-Then the Portuguese sent Estêvão da Gama to lead a military expedition to Suez in 1541 with the main goal to crush the Red Sea's Ottoman fleet (the main Turkish navy that served to intervene on Indian Ocean), although initially victory at the Battle of Suakin, however it ended that campaign in a militar Stalemate that was politically favorable for Ottomans (the Portuguese withdrew from Egypt after Attack on Jeddah and Battle of Suez due to stagnation) but economically favorable for Portuguese as the Muslim trade in Red Sea was blocked from Gulf of Aden (and the Portuguese were capable to raid there like in the Battle of El Tor, even launched an intervention in the Ethiopian–Adal War, although being crushed initially on the Battle of Massawa).
-Despite the recent failures, the corsair Piri Reis, famous for developing a very accurate Nautical Map of the World, was turned into Hind Kapudan-ı Derya (grand admiral of the Ottoman Fleet in the Indian Ocean) to lead campaigns in the Red Sea and Persian Gulf (taking advantage of the recent Ottoman conquest of Basra).
-Also at 1541 succeeded the Fall of Agadir, a big defeat in which the Saadians expelled Portuguese Empire from Agadir (Morocco), and in consequence, king John III ordered the evacuation of Portuguese positions at Azemmour and Safi (which were too expensive to maintain without Agadir) with the main goal to concentrate on building a more defensible position at Mazagão instead.
+In the Portuguese theater, the Ottomans became allies of Bahadur Shah's Gujarat Sultanate and Ahmad ibn Ibrahim al-Ghazi's Adal Sultanate.
+Their main goal was to continue the Mamluk Egypt–Portuguese conflicts, as well as developing its naval and economic power at the recently conquered Suez Port.
+Accordingly, in 1538, an Ottoman–Egyptian expeditionary force led by Hadım Suleiman Pasha was sent to Diu to help Gujarat and establish Ottoman influence in the Indian Ocean.
+However, they were defeated by the Portuguese Indian militia (although they conquered Ottoman Yemen on the return of the expedition).
+Then the Portuguese sent navigator Estêvão da Gama to lead a military expedition to Suez in 1541; the main goal was to crush the Red Sea's Ottoman fleet (the main Turkish navy that served to intervene on the Indian Ocean).
+Although initially victorious at the Battle of Suakin, the campaign ended in a military stalemate that was politically favorable for the Ottomans.
+(The Portuguese withdrew from Egypt after the Attack on Jeddah and the Battle of Suez because of stagnation.)
+However, the campaign was economically favorable for the Portuguese, because Muslim trade in the Red Sea was blocked from the Gulf of Aden.
+Moreover, the Portuguese could raid there, as shown in the Battle of El Tor; in addition, they intervened in the Ethiopian–Adal War, although they were initially crushed in the Battle of Massawa.
+Despite recent failures, the corsair Piri Reis—famous for developing an accurate nautical map of the world—was appointed Hind Kapudan-ı Derya (grand admiral of the Ottoman Fleet in the Indian Ocean) to lead campaigns in the Red Sea and the Persian Gulf (taking advantage of the recent Ottoman conquest of Basra).
+The Fall of Agadir also occurred in 1541, a major defeat in which the Saadians expelled the Portuguese Empire from Agadir (in Morocco).
+In consequence, King John III ordered the evacuation of Portuguese positions at Azemmour and Safi, which were too expensive to maintain without Agadir; the primary goal was building a more defensible position at Mazagão instead.